Bryn Mawr College: Rhys Carpenter Art and Archaeology Library

 Named for Bryn Mawr's late professor of Classical Archaeology, the Rhys Carpenter Library was designed by Henry Myerberg of New York and opened in 1997.
-The space is connected to the rear of the M. Carey Thomas Library.
+The space is connected to the rear of Old Library.
 The entrance is a four-story atrium.
 Names of art and archaeology faculty are displayed on the main wall of the atrium, along with a series of plaster casts of the metopes of the Parthenon.
-Most of the stacks, study areas, lecture halls and seminar rooms are located underground.
 The roof comprises a wide grassy area used for outdoor concerts and picnics.
 The building won a 2001 Award of Excellence for Library Architecture from the Library Administration and Management Association and the American Institute of Architects.
 Carpenter Library also houses the college's renowned collections in Classical and Near Eastern Archaeology, History of Art, and Classics.
-The building also contains a large lecture hall and several seminar rooms.

 The Deanery

 The Bryn Mawr College Deanery was the campus residence of the first Dean and second President of Bryn Mawr College, M. Carey Thomas, who maintained a home there from 1885 to 1933.
 Under the direction of Thomas, the Deanery was gradually enlarged and elaborately decorated with the assistance of the American artist Lockwood de Forest and furnished with art from Thomas' world travels.
 From 1933 until 1968, the Deanery served as the Alumnae Center and Inn for the college.
 The building was demolished in the spring of 1968 to make space for the construction of Canaday Library, which stands on the site today.
 At the time of its demolition, many of the Deanery's furnishings were re-located to Wyndham, an 18th-century farmhouse (with several modern additions) which became the college's new Alumnae Center.